Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

         hours, prerequisite courses);
     d)  Objectives, output standards, content, and teaching methods of the course;
-    d) Information on organization and teaching
+    đ) Information on organization and teaching
         schedule;
     e)  Learning materials;
-    f)  Regulations on assessment and evaluation;
+    g)  Regulations on assessment and evaluation;
-    g)  Other information (if any) as prescribed by the training unit managing the course or by Hanoi National University.
+    h)  Other information (if any) as prescribed by the training unit managing the course or by Hanoi National University.
 4. Question bank of the course
     a)  Each course has a question bank compiled by the course